aaron-grau/curic/rails/readings/postman.md

   - We recommend using the key-value pairs in the `form-data` sub-tab
 4. `Response` - see the response body and HTTP status

+Optionally, you can build a query string (the bit after the `?`) by clicking `Params` to the right of the Request URL and adding key-value pairs.
+These are received as top-level params by the controller.
+For example, a request made to `localhost:3000/users?username=jack_bauer` has `params[:username] # => 'jack_bauer'`.

 ![Image of Postman App][overview_img]

 ## Demo